-All of the Library’s information literacy training is so far conducted within the framework of the respective departments’s beginner’s courses.
+As of now, all of the Library’s information literacy training is conducted within the framework of the respective departments’s beginner’s courses.
 For any questions or individual consultations please contact our subject librarians.
 The respective contact persons may be found on our “subject-specific information” site (Fachspezifische Informationen).

 To order articles, please use our online form.

 For any questions please contact your respective subject librarian.

 Scanning devices are open again for use in our reading rooms.
 In addition, most mobile devices offer easy-to-use and efficient scanning features.
 Various scanning apps for iOS and Android are to be found free of charge in all app stores.